Code-Institute-Submissions/Chessapp/README.md

     - Highlighting Checks
     - Move History and replay to previous moves
     - Cross Compatibility - currently uses drag to move chess pieces : compatabile only on Desktop!
+    - Pop-ups when in check or mated or stalemate

 ## Technologies :